Legal entities in the Netherlands

 Other legal business structures

 Other legal business structures, such as the cooperative and the mutual insurance society, also have articles of association.
 Business structures that do not have a legal personality (such as the sole proprietorship and general partnership) do not have articles of association.
+An association with limited jurisdiction may have articles of association, but it does not have to.

 Internal regulations or shareholders' agreement